 You can configure the order in which routes should be started, and thus also the same order they are being shutdown.
 See more at Configuring route startup ordering and autostartup.

 You can control two areas that influence graceful shutdown in the Camel routing:

 These options can be configured on two levels: context and route.
 The route level take precedence over context, meaning that if not explicit configured on the route level, then the context level is used.

 This option can control how a given route should act during graceful shutdown.
 It has two values

 This option control how a given route consumer acts during shutdown.
 Most route consumer will only operate on a single task (message), however the Batch Consumer can operate on many messages (in a batch).
-This option is for those kind of consumers.
-By default it uses the option
+This option is for batch consumers.

 If you develop your own Camel component or want to implement your own shutdown strategy then read this section for details.